ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 PLEASE READ THIS.
-It provides information that will help you get ESP-r running on your machine.
+It provides information that will help you get ESP-r running.

 This is a Installer for ESP-r running in the Cygwin emulation environment on a Windows XP, Vista, W7 machine.
 It assumes that you have already installed Cygwin on your computer.
 If you have NOT follow the instructions below and then restart this installer!

-If you have already installed Cygwin the you can skip past the next section (look for Other checks to make...).
+If you have already installed Cygwin the you can skip the next section (look for Other checks to make...).

 Installing Cygwin (if you have not alreay done it):